JohannesBuchner/autoemcee/README.rst

 Runs a family of Markov Chain Monte Carlo ensemble samplers (Affine-Invariant or Slice Sampler) with gradually increasing number of samples until they converge.

-Convergence is tested for each ensemble and for each parameter with the Geweke diagnostic.
+Convergence is tested within each ensemble and across ensembles, see `MCMC ensemble convergence test <mcmc-ensemble-convergence.html>`_ for details.
-Additionally, across ensembles, the Gelman-Rubin r-hat is used.

-Supports MPI, without requiring any modifications to your code (just run your script with mpiexec).
+Supports parallelisation with MPI.
+No modifications to your code is needed, just run your script with mpiexec.

+This package is built on top of emcee, zeus, anviz and mpi4py.

+You can help by testing autoemcee and reporting issues.
+Code contributions are welcome.
+See the `Contributing page <https://johannesbuchner.github.io/autoemcee/contributing.html>`_.

 .. image:: https://img.shields.io/pypi/v/autoemcee.svg
         :target: https://pypi.python.org/pypi/autoemcee